K. J. Hill

-Reanard O’Keith "K. J." Hill Jr. (born September 15, 1997) is an American professional football wide receiver.
-He played high school football at North Little Rock High School in North Little Rock, Arkansas.
-He played college football at Ohio State.
+Reanard O’Keith "K. J." Hill Jr. (born September 15, 1997) is an American football coach and former player who is an offensive analyst for the South Florida Bulls.
+He played professionally as a wide receiver in the National Football League (NFL).

+Hill played high school football at North Little Rock High School in North Little Rock, Arkansas.
+He played college football for the Ohio State Buckeyes.
 He is the second all-time leading receiver for the Buckeyes with 201 career receptions.

 Early life

 Playing at North Little Rock High School, Hill committed to Ohio State on February 4, 2015, choosing the Buckeyes over Alabama and Arkansas, among others.
+He received approximately 20 scholarship offers from Division I colleges before ultimately signing with Ohio State.
 Hill had verbally committed to Arkansas in August 2014, but changed his commitment following the departure of Arkansas’ offensive coordinator Jim Chaney.

 Coming out of high school, Hill was a consensus 4-star receiver who was named a U.S. Army All-American.
 Hill was the No. 1 player in the state of Arkansas, and received a No. 16 rating by ESPN and 247Sports and a No. 18 rating by Rivals for receivers.
 Additionally, Hill was a highly regarded basketball player.